 My wife and I decide we want to build a new home.
 We find a piece of property we like in a nice neighborhood.
-We find a builder we like and think we can trust.
-We have a really good idea of the type of house that will work for us and our family.
-We decide that we want to spend somewhere around $500K to get the house completed but it needs to be finished sometime before our kids leave school for the summer.
+First, we find a builder we like and think we can trust.
+My wife and I have a really good idea of the type of house that will work for us and our family, and we decide that we want to spend somewhere around $500K to get the house completed.
+But, it needs to be finished sometime before our kids leave school for the summer.

 Next step is to reach out to the builder and see what he can do.

 The next day we show up at the builders office and tell him about our plan for our new home.
 The builder is really excited, seems competent, and is very confident he can get the house built within the time and cost constraints that we’ve established.
 We ask him what’s the next steps for planning construction on our new home.
 To our surprise, he tells us that he is an agile builder and doesn’t do any planning.

 The builder proceeds to explain to us that as an agile builder, he doesn’t do any planning.
 He will meet with us every two weeks to determine our priorities and figure out the next most important thing to build.
 Every two weeks we can inspect what he’s built and change our mind about anything anytime.
 He tells me this is really in my best interest because I won’t know exactly what I want until I see it.

 When I ask if I’ll have the house I want when I run out of time and money, he doesn’t know, but assures me I’ll have the most valuable parts of the house early.
 Furthermore, I could actually move into the house anytime during the build process, and if I decide I’ve built enough house at any time, I can cancel the contract early and pay him for only the weeks he worked plus 20% of the remaining contract.

 So here is my question… would you spend your money this way?